rails ai-agents architecture

 Designing Tools the Model Can Actually Use

-The lesson that catches most engineers off guard: you will spend more time on your tools than on your prompts.
+You will spend more time on your tools than on your prompts.
 When Anthropic built their own coding agent, they spent more time optimizing the tools than the overall prompt.
 A tool definition is an interface, and the model is the consumer of that interface.
 A confusing tool produces a confused agent.

 Anthropic frames this as the agent-computer interface, or ACI: "Think about how much effort goes into human-computer interfaces (HCI), and plan to invest just as much effort in creating good agent-computer interfaces (ACI)."
 A tool definition should read like a docstring written for a competent new engineer with no other context: what it does, when to use it, what each parameter means, and where the edges are.